 - Pipeline inventory.
 How many units have already been ordered and en route as pipeline inventory?
 You don’t want to double buy stock.

-- Lead time.
 How long will it take for new stock to be delivered, received into inventory and made ready for sale?
 We’ll cover lead time and reorder points with more detail in Chapter 4: Purchasing Inventory of this guide.

 Automated inventory forecasting